Happy 2018! My first blog post of the year!

 While in Mexico, the boyfriend and I wanted a relaxing vacation but also a couple days of adventure.
 On Trip Advisor, Xcaret Park was listed as one of the top activities and after doing some research on the park, it seemed like something that we would enjoy!

 Xcaret Park is an eco-adventure park about 1 hour from Cancun and 15 minutes from Playa Del Carmen.
 When reading reviews, guests had mentioned the park is huge and I definitely have to agree.
-You should plan your day out or else you risk walking around aimlessly which cuts a lot of your time out.
+You should plan your day out by checking out this Silverseas blog, or else you risk walking around aimlessly which cuts a lot of your time out.

 Luckily, we got the insider scoop on the best way to maximize your time at Xcaret, which I will be sharing with you now!
 This is the order of activities that we did in the span of 12 hours (9am-9pm), not including a delicious lunch buffet next to their jaguar island.
 These activities are also all included in your admission price.